bramses/bramses-highly-opinionated-vault-2023/README.md

 ### Automation and Scripting

-**Automation** is useful because it prevents the creative from having to do repeat work.
-By abstracting away a problem, we can simply press a button that will fire a bunch of processes in the background to do work.
+**Automation** is useful because it prevents the creative, energy-requiring human from having to do repeat, boring work.
+By abstracting away a problem, we can simply press a button that will fire a bunch of processes in the background to do work for us.

-Automation provides **leverage**, which is desperately needed if one is to get serious work done.
-In BHOV-2023, automation can be found everywhere, from the templates to the commands, each automation is meant to save you time and to allow you to put your energy where it really matters.
+Automation provides **leverage**, which is desperately needed if one wants to get serious work done.
+In BHOV-2023, automation can be found everywhere, from the templates to the commands in the [ribbon](#ribbon-commands); each automation is meant to save you time and to allow you to put your energy where it really matters, forming new ideas and finishing quality projects.

 Plugins: